conradludgate/crypto-101/src/cipher/stream/salsa.md

 # Salsa/ChaCha

 Salsa and ChaCha are two popular and secure stream ciphers.
-They are quite configurable, allowing you to change the number of rounds the state goes through to get the block key.
+They achieve high performance even in software implementations.
+They are configurable, allowing you to change the number of rounds the state goes through to get the block key.

 Standard configurations are